Jake Braun: Career

 Braun began his career as a journalist reporting for newspapers in Illinois and Taiwan.
 Braun has worked on political campaigns for Democratic and progressive candidates.
 He has headed initiatives for the Democratic National Committee (DNC), Democratic Congressional Campaign Committee (DCCC) and multiple state Democratic Party committees.

 Braun served on the Presidential Transition Team in 2008-2009 for the Obama Administration as Deputy Director for the National Security Agencies Review, which oversaw the agency review process for the State Department, DOD, DHS, CIA, USAID.
 He was appointed White House Liaison to the U.S. Department of Homeland Security on January 21, 2009, where he facilitated key DHS public engagements.

 Braun focused on cybersecurity issues.
 He serves in the President’s Circle on the Chicago Council on Global Affairs and as a strategic advisor to the Department of Homeland Security and the Pentagon on cybersecurity.

 In 2017, following intelligence reports highlighting Russian hacking attempts and interference in the 2016 presidential election, Braun co-founded DEF CON’s Voting Village as an effort to illuminate vulnerabilities in domestic election security.
 The event was renewed in 2018 and 2019 and featured additional components of U.S. election infrastructure including the hacking of mock Secretary of State websites.
 In cooperation with DEF CON, Braun has co-authored two works on election infrastructure cyber vulnerabilities, The DEF CON 25 and 26 Voting Village Reports.

 On February 13, 2018, in a hearing titled “Defending Our Democracy: Building Partnerships to Protect America’s Elections,” Braun testified before the U.S. House Homeland Committee on his election security work with CPI and DEF CON.

 In February 2021, Braun was appointed as a Senior Advisor to the DHS Management Directorate.
 His initial focus will be on managing and recruiting cybersecurity professionals.

+In 2024, Braun co-founded an organization dedicated to improving cybersecurity of critical U.S. infrastructure like water supplies called DEF CON Franklin.